Parmesan Crusted Chicken with Asian Flavor

 Step 5- Finishing touch / to serve

 The soy and Worcestershire sauce in this recipe is strong enough which has a unique flavor that sets apart from the traditional dish.
-Therefore, lemon juice is NOT necessary but there isn’t hurt if you dribble a few drop on it.
+Therefore, lemon juice is NOT necessary but there isn’t hurt if you dribble a few drops on it.

 Now it’s your turn to cook …